holaphil/garbarnation-aab73/content/pages/episodes/episode-2.md

 tags:
   - content/data/tags/tag-rmyeos2cc.json
 excerpt: >-
-  Joe Melvin's Sloppy Joe's in the perfect  garage dive bar.
+  Joe Melvin's Sloppy Joe's is the perfect  garage dive bar.
 Neon lights adorn the (fake) brick walls, with polaroids and beer mats creating the feel of your favorite old local.
 ---